HypostaticOnion/DMR-Contacts-Generator/README.md

 PART 4: Format Data for your radio-specific CPS Import

-Imports the data from the 'RADIOID_FCC_MERGED.csv' and formats to what the DM-32UV CPS is looking for and exports to 'DMR_CONTACTS_(your radio model).csv'.
+Imports the data from the 'RADIOID_FCC_MERGED.csv' and formats to what your CPS is looking for and exports to 'DMR_CONTACTS_(your radio model).csv'.

 ============================================================================